 This is a CPU intensive operation, and requires many servers in order to provide fast and accurate analysis.

-If you have a server with spare CPU power, you can help.
+If you have spare CPU power, you can help by running the fishnet client.

 Lichess is constantly under development, new features and designs are implemented on a weekly (if not more frequent) basis, but we don't always get it right; that's where you can help us out.
 If you see something that could be improved, or done differently there's a few ways you can see your change implemented: